sallu93/Estimation-of-House-prices-in-Iowa-Machine-Learning-/README.md

 -> Carried out data preprocessing - handling missing values, irrelevant attributes and skewed attributes.

--> For a detailed report of the whole project please view the file "Project Report.docx"
+-> For a detailed report of the whole project please view the file "Project Report.pdf"

 Source of data: Kaggle